meta4creations/post-duplicator/readme.txt

 **How to Use:**

-1. **From Posts List**: Hover over any post and click "Duplicate [Post Type]" in the row actions
-2. **From Edit Screen**: Click the "Duplicate Post" button in the Gutenberg toolbar or classic editor
+1. **Single Duplication**: Hover over any post and click "Duplicate [Post Type]" in the row actions, or click the "Duplicate Post" button in the Gutenberg editor
-3. **Customize Settings**: Click "Customize Settings" in the modal to override defaults for individual duplications
+2. **Multiple Clones**: In the duplication modal, click the copy icon to create multiple copies of a single post (up to 50 clones)
+3. **Bulk Duplication**: Select multiple posts using checkboxes, choose "Duplicate" from the Bulk Actions dropdown, then configure each post individually
+4. **Customize Settings**: Edit title, slug, status, author, date, post type, featured image, and parent for each duplicate
-4. **Configure Defaults**: Go to Settings > Post Duplicator to set default status, author, date, and title/slug suffixes
+5. **Configure Defaults**: Go to Settings > Post Duplicator to set default status, author, date, and title/slug suffixes

 **Default Settings:**